rse/pptx-prompter/README.md

 ------------

 **PPTX-Prompter** consists of a server and client component.
-The server component reads the pre-exported slides of the PowerPoint presentation from a folder and continuously polls PowerPoint for its run-time state (viewing mode and current slide).
+The server component reads the pre-exported slides of the Microsoft PowerPoint presentation from a folder and continuously polls Microsoft PowerPoint for its run-time state (viewing mode and current slide).
 The client component is served by the server component via HTTP, renders a read-only prompter view, and connects via WebSocket back to the server.
-On every PowerPoint status change (usually caused by a slideview change, triggered with a keyboard emulating remote control device), the server component pushes new information to the client component via WebSocket which in turn updates
+On every Microsoft PowerPoint status change (usually caused by a slideview change, triggered with a keyboard emulating remote control device), the server component pushes new information to the client component via WebSocket which in turn updates